-General rule of thumb is floor tiles can be used on wall but wall tiles should not be used on floor as they are not manufactured and durable enough for foot traffic.
+The general rule of thumb is floor tiles can be used on the wall but wall tiles should not be used on the floor as they are not manufactured and durable enough for foot traffic.
 Some tiles are specifically designed for both applications (tiled completely from floor to ceiling) which gives a more complete look to the bathroom.

-BCA require impermeable/waterproofing to 1800mm in shower and a waterproof junction to all wall/floor junctions.
+BCA require impermeable/waterproofing to 1800mm in the shower and a waterproof junction to all wall/floor junctions.

 The pattern of laying the tiles depends on individual taste.
 Tiles may laid square, on a diagonal, curved or in a herringbone design.
 The grout, whether white or coloured, can be used to create a bold statement, emphasising the shape, finish, colour of the tile; or blend in to go unnoticed.
 The smaller the tiles used the more grout.

 Calculating Tile Requirements:

 To calculate the tile quantities it is first necessary to design the layout of the room and complete the floor plans and elevations.
 One dimension is completed multiply width with room length to get the total area to cover.
 Same way calculate the wall area.
 If the room is uneven divide the room into smaller sections.
 Calculate the area of each section and sum up all the areas to calculate the total floor area.